 Q: Are these programmes dangerous?

 A: All adventurous activities involve an element of risk.
-We go to great lengths to ensure those risks and managed and reduced to a minimum.
+We go to great lengths to ensure those risks are managed and reduced to a minimum.
 Many of our activities whilst they may have the exhilaration of danger are actually statistically very safe.
 For example an abseil will feel exciting but the student is in a safe environment, wearing personal safety equipment and attached to anchors and ropes that could hold a car’s weight comfortably.
 Our programmes are designed to be progressive and the further through them the participants get the more real risk they will be exposed to but also the more skilful they will be in avoiding it.
 For example Gold DofE might involve the group heading across the mountains of the Lake District only checked on a couple of times a day.
 The risks are real but we don’t let them out there until they have satisfied us that they have the maturity and technical knowledge to keep themselves safe.
 Ultimately it can be a difficult decision as a parent but it is important that you and your child are aware of the risks and the safety framework that is put in place.
 Always feel free to discuss this with us.
 The safety of our students is our number one priority.

 Q: Is my child guaranteed a place on DofE?